watir/watirbook/link.md

 ## Multiple Attributes

-Multiple attributes was also fairly recently added to Watir.
-It is a killer feature, as you will see.
+Accessing an element using multiple attributes was also fairly recently added to Watir.
+This is a killer feature, as you will see.
 For example, if you have two completely identical links on the same page, and you want to click the second one:

       <a>Programming Ruby</a>
       <a>Programming Ruby</a>